 In one word: tension.
 Garage door torsion springs wind up when the load of the door is applied and the spring reduces in diameter and body length during deflection.
 For these two reasons, the springs are under constant tension.
 Over the lifetime of the spring, the steel strength can wear off, causing the spring to crack or break.
 Sudden spring breakage can result in physical injury or damage to the door and the garage.

 Replacing Your Springs (All of Them)

 Going the spring replacement route is always practical when your torsion springs are worn out.
 However, many people think that replacing just one spring is a one-and-done situation.
 If both springs are installed at the same time, that means they have the same service life and will most likely need to be replaced at the same time.
-Another reason to replace the secondary spring is because a combination of a new spring and an old one can result in inconsistent movement of the garage door.
+Another reason to replace the secondary spring is that a combination of a new spring and an old one can result in inconsistent movement of the garage door.

 Eliminate Squeaking and Chattering

 There is nothing more annoying than hearing the sound of the garage door squeaking as it is opened.
 Why does this happen?
 When springs are dry, the metal to metal contact creates a loud, sharp noise.
-Contact the James Spring and Wire to enquire about the best lubricant for effectively eliminating the chattering noise.
+Contact the James Spring and Wire to inquire about the best lubricant for effectively eliminating the chattering noise.